peterjc/thapbi-pict/docs/quick_start.rst

 complaint, but some tools require the header be removed.

 The second stage of the pipeline can be run separately as the ``thapbi_pict sample-tally`` command.
-This produces a pooled non-redundant FASTA file with all the observed marker sequences in it (and the total read abundance).
-This is file ``summary/thapbi-pict.ITS1.all_reads.fasta`` in the above example.

-It also produces a sequence versus sample tally table as a tab-separated table (TSV file), with the sequences as the final column.
+This produces a sequence versus sample tally table as a tab-separated table (TSV file), with the sequences as the final column.
 This is file ``summary/thapbi-pict.ITS1.tally.tsv`` in the above example.

+This step can optionally produce a pooled non-redundant FASTA file with all the observed marker sequences in it (and the total read abundance).

 Intermediate TSV files
 ----------------------

 The third stage of the pipeline can be run separately as the ``thapbi_pict classify`` command.
-Here species predictions are made for each sequence in the prepared non-redundant FASTA file, generating a tab separated variable (TSV) file where the first column is the sequence name in ``<checksum>_<abundance>`` format.
-This is file ``summary/thapbi-pict.ITS1.all_reads.onebp.tsv`` in the above example.
+Here species predictions are made for each sequence in the prepared sequence vs sample tally file, generating a TSV file where the first column is the sequence name in ``<checksum>_<abundance>`` format.
+This is file ``summary/thapbi-pict.ITS1.onebp.tsv`` in the above example.

 Sample Reports
 --------------